Azure-Samples/ms-identity-javascript-angular-spa-dotnetcore-webapi-roles-groups/chapter1/README.md

 ### (Optional) Define Application Roles via App Manifest

+The following section provides instructions for defining application roles using the app manifest.

 > :warning: You need to perform the steps below for both **TodoListAPI** and **TodoListSPA**.
 Keep in mind that App Roles definitions are exactly the same for both the  **TodoListAPI** and the **TodoListSPA** in this sample.
-But as a developer you can choose to implement app roles for just one of the apps or use different role names in your SPA app and the Api, if your authorization requirements demand so.
+But as a developer you can choose to implement app roles for just one of the apps or use different role names in your SPA app and the API, if your authorization requirements demand so.

 1. In the blade for your application on Azure Portal, click **Manifest**.
 1. Edit the manifest by locating the `appRoles` setting and adding the two Application Roles.
 The role definitions are provided in the JSON code block below.
 Leave the `allowedMemberTypes` to **User** only.
 Each role definition in this manifest must have a different valid **Guid** for the "id" property.
 Note that the `"value"` property of each role is set to the exact strings **TaskAdmin** and **TaskUsers** (as these strings are used in the code in the application).